Skip navigation

 What is the employee savings allowance?

-The prerequisite for the state allowance is that your employer - and not you yourself - pays the capital-forming benefits into an investment account set up by you.
+The prerequisite for the state allowance is that your employer - and not you - pays the capital-forming benefits into an investment account set up by you.

-The employee savings allowance amounts to
+The employee savings allowance for

-• Building savings: 9% of the annual VL (maximum 42.30 euros)
+• Building society savings: 9% of the annual VL (maximum € 42.30)

-• Participation savings: 20 % of the annual VL (maximum 80 euros)
+• Participation savings: 20% of the annual VL (maximum € 80.00)

-If you conclude two eligible contracts (e.g. a home savings contract and a securities savings plan), the allowances are granted side by side.
+If you take out two eligible forms of investment (e.g. a building society savings contract and a securities savings plan), the allowances are granted in parallel, so that the maximum annual amount is € 122.30 (= € 42.30 + € 80.00).

 Note